-In the past the Authority had acquired a number of fire engines and breathing apparatus under finance leases, but as at 31st March 2019 the Authority has no outstanding finance leases.
+In the past, the Authority had acquired a number of fire engines and breathing apparatus under finance leases, but as at 31st March 2022 the Authority has no outstanding finance leases.

-The Authority built a fire station for £1.7m on land currently owned by Liverpool City Council.
-Although a lease is in place between the Authority and Liverpool City Council no further cash flows are envisaged.
+The Authority, however, built Toxteth Fire Station for £1.7m on land currently owned by Liverpool City Council.
+Although a lease is in place between the Authority and Liverpool City Council, no further cash flows are envisaged.
 See below current values.